lindwurm/lindwurm.github.io/README.md

 Flexible and responsive website test based on **Bootstrap 3**.

-Code licensed under the MIT Open Source License.
+All code licensed under the MIT Open Source License.